pospi/talk-solidity-blockchain-intro/solidity-notes.md

 ]
 .right-column[

-`delegatecall` is the solution for structuring your pure library code: allowing you to put common code in places and run it without polluting method namespace of contracts you're creating.
-Note that mostly you won't even have to use the method manually- when you use Libraries with Mix, the IDE will automatically link your contracts and allow you to write the call as if it were a normal contract within your project.
+`delegatecall` is the mechanism underpinning library code: allowing you to put common code in places and run it without polluting method namespace of contracts you're creating.
+Note that mostly you won't even have to use this method manually- when you use Libraries with Mix, the IDE will automatically link your contracts and allow you to write the call as if it were a normal contract within your project.

 Delegates are about the easiest way to decouple logic from data- simply move all your logic to another contract and assign a reference to its deployed address when you deploy contracts making use of it.
 More at https://docs.erisindustries.com/tutorials/solidity/solidity-7/